melaniewalsh/BERT-4-Humanists/README.md

-# BERT-4-Humanists
+# AI-4-Humanists
-The GitHub repository for the BERT for Humanists Project
+The GitHub repository for the AI for Humanists Project